 Danvers, MA 01923

-The program was designed to assist seniors in jeopardy of loosing their home and endangering those living around them.
+The program assists seniors in jeopardy of losing their home and endangering those living around them with heavy chore services.

-This program provides outreach, exercise, recreation, and information & assistance to elders in Boston.
+The program provides outreach, exercise, recreation, and information and assistance to elders in Boston.

 1. Ethos555 Amory Street